American River Middle Fork near Auburn

 Agency: Auburn State Recreation Area

-This is a good beginner run in mid to late summer, when blackberries ripen along the water, and when other rivers have lost their natural flow.
+This is a good beginner run in mid to late summer, when other rivers have lost their natural flow.
+Boaters encounter a fun class II or II- rapid every few minutes, it seems.
 An added bonus is proximity to population centers.
 With few people on the river, and being well away from any road, this section has a nice wilderness feel.
 Moreover, the blackberry harvest is bountiful in mid to late summer.
+The one downside is the rough dirt-road shuttle to put-in.

-Oxbow powerhouse usually releases 1150 cfs around the clock, except for occasional unpredictable days with no release.
-In drought years there are additional days without releases, often Sundays, and they tend to start power generation in early morning hours.
-Note that higher water takes about 6 hours to travel 16 miles to your put-in.
-If you check the OXB flow on the web before driving to the river, you are virtually assured of adequate water.
+In wet years Oxbow powerhouse releases 1150 cfs around the clock, except for occasional unpredictable days with no release.
+In drought years there are additional days without releases, often Sundays, and power generation starts in early morning, rather than going all night.
+Higher water takes about 5 hours to travel 16 miles to your put-in.
+If you check the OXB flow on the web shortly before driving to the river, you are virtually assured of adequate water.

 We've done this run (down to Murderer's Bar) quite a few times in canoes, hardshell kayaks and IKs.
 At typical 1150 cfs summer flows, there are about 5 class II rapids in the upper half, with just a few play waves.
 About a third of the way into the run, there is a big hole on river left.
 It's very easy to miss on river right, even without scouting.
 This run is not for the beginning canoeist: some whitewater skills are required.
 However, it is a great run for a solid beginning kayaker -- easier than the lower North Fork.
 I've taken a first time IK paddler down with nary a mishap.
 In the lower half, there are a few easy wave trains.
-The pools flatten out and afternoon upstream winds sometimes slow your progress.
+The pools flatten out and afternoon upstream winds sometimes slow your progress, although I remember at least one class II.
 With a leisurely lunch, it makes a great day and seems far longer than the mileage suggests.

-Note that this entire run would be drowned if Auburn Dam, planned in the 1960s but abandoned after discovery of a nearby earthquake fault, were built and filled.
+The run immediately upstream, a great commercial rafting run, is described in the Tunnel Chute writeup.
+The run downstream, with whitewater park opened in 2008, is described in the Auburn Dam site writeup.
+Note that this entire run would have been drowned if Auburn Dam, planned in the 1960s but abandoned after discovery of a nearby earthquake fault, had been built and filled.

 mile